deckhouse/deckhouse/docs/site/pages/virtualization-platform/guides/GOING_TO_PRODUCTION.md

 {% endalert %}

 Always use three master nodes to ensure fault tolerance and safe updates.
-Any extra master nodes aren't necessary, and using 2 nodes (or any even number) prevents achieving quorum.
+Any extra master nodes aren't necessary, and using 2 nodes (or any other even number) prevents achieving quorum.

 Related guides: